SS Canberra 1961 Introduction,

 successful voyage, and from old to new, Strathaird bids you farewell.”

-gracious and not too elderly lady.
-All well here.” … Although, I
+look a gracious and not too elderly lady.
+All well here.” …

 Goossens.

-“all well,” for there was a big problem with one of the condensers
+well,” for there was a big problem with one of the condensers as saline

-as saline had been found in the distilled water that had most likely been
+had been found in the distilled water that had most likely been caused by leaky

 to miss her southbound Suez